AqwamCreates/DataPredict/docs/APIDesign.md

 * The code for the optimizers are object-oriented.

+* You can get more optimizer formulas [here](https://paperswithcode.com/methods/category/stochastic-optimization).

 ## Regularization

 * All our regularization objects have calculateRegularizaion() and calculateRegularizationDerivatives() functions.
 They will be called inside called inside our models.